Jobs in the media: what options do you have?

 In both print and television, advertisers pay according to the slot they want.
 In newspapers, adverts closer to the front may cost more money, as will full-page or double-page ads.
 In television a standard advert lasts 30 seconds and the price normally changes according to timeslot or popularity.
 For example, in 2013 it was estimated that the last advert break in The X-Factor was the most expensive on TV that year, costing £200,000 for 30 seconds.

 Major players in broadcast media have their own apprenticeship schemes.
-In the past, the BBC has run a local apprenticeship programme for radio and regional schemes for journalism and digital media.
-Dates to apply are rarely announced in advance so you’ll need to sign up to the BBC’s jobs site or check back regularly for vacancies.
-Sky, Channel 4 and ITV all run similar schemes for a wide range of job roles.
+For example, the BBC has previously run regional apprenticeships in production and digital journalism.
+Sky, Channel 4 and ITV have all run similar schemes for a wide range of job roles.
+Dates to apply are rarely announced in advance so you’ll need to sign up to the organisation’s jobs site or check back regularly for vacancies.

 Apprenticeships on newspapers are known as traineeships.
 School leavers are advised to enquire to papers in their local area about positions and programmes.
-National newspapers, such as The Guardian, have a larger apprenticeship programme each year, although this usually focuses more on commerce- and marketing-related jobs.
+Some national newspapers have a larger apprenticeship programme each year, although these usually focus more on commerce- and marketing-related jobs.

 There are a lot of companies around the country that offer design or advertising apprenticeships and will publicly list their vacancies on job sites.
 Consider your options and decide whether you want to try for a competitive design or advertising scheme at one of the big media outlets mentioned above or apply through your local jobs boards for a role with a smaller employer.